 Documentation and analyses

-The plan documentation puts together the data that we collected during the field research.
-We generate detailed site plans, ground plans, longitudinal and cross sections, elevations, ceiling plans and wall projections.
+The cooperation with the Institute of Engineering Geodesy and Measurement Systems (IGMS) of the Graz University of Technology enables us to optimise the building documentation in the course of the field research by using high-tech 3D surveying and to achieve a geodetic accuracy level of the survey.
+The results of the measurements in 2022 and 2023 show that the use of 3D laserscan technology enables buildings to be surveyed quickly and accurately.
+Based on the point clouds we can generate detailed site plans, ground plans, longitudinal and cross sections, elevations, ceiling plans and wall projections.
 These plans allow to illustrate the monuments with all their significant aspects like spatial organisation, size, and construction.
 The plan documentation is fundamental for all further analysis and spatial representations.